Glossary of Cloud-Native Technologies

 • Can be used to signal downstream workflows, apply lifecycle policies (for retention, deletion, etc.), and glean insights about cloud costs and security posture.

 Pervasive use of object storage introduces a new attack vector vulnerable to malicious files.
-Trend Micro Cloud One™ – File Storage Security protects your downstream workflows through malware scanning, integration into your custom cloud-native processes, broad cloud storage platform support, and other innovative techniques.
+Trend Micro Cloud One™ – File Security protects your downstream workflows through malware scanning, integration into your custom cloud-native processes, broad cloud storage platform support, and other innovative techniques.
 You have peace of mind knowing that your data files entering your cloud environment will not impact internal systems or affect external reputation.

-Scale security alongside your cloud object storage with File Storage Security and pay-per-object storage repository scanned, with small repositories costing less.
+Scale security alongside your cloud object storage with File Security and pay-per-object storage repository scanned, with small repositories costing less.

 Cloud workload is a general term for applications/compute running in the cloud.